rafeca/dotfiles/Readme.md

 Create 2 spaces in Mission control

-### Synchronization with cloud services.

-* Go to `preferences -> iCloud` and sync Contacts, Calendars, Reminders, Notes, Safari and Documents & Data (do not syncronize mail).
-* Go to `preferences -> Internet Accounts` and add Google (only Calendar syncronization).

 ### iPhone

 Connect the iPhone and Open `Image Capture`.
 Then select the iPhone and change the select box to: "Connecting this device opens: No Application"

-### Additional software

-Next, install the needed non-free apps (avoid Office as long as you can):

-* iLife '11
-* iWork '09
-* Adobe Photoshop

 ### Photoshop configuration